cloudfoundry/community/toc/rfc/rfc-draft-ipv6-dual-stack-for-cf.md

 1. Assignment of IPv6 addresses in addition to IPv4, ideally to the same NIC
 2. Assignment of IPv6 CIDR ranges (prefix delegation), e.g. assign a `/80` address, while avoiding overlapping.
 This is relevant for the use case of address delegation to application workloads hosted on Diego cells.
+   In the first iteration, assignment will be of only a single CIDR range (prefix delegation) per VM.
+This can be extended in the future.

 #### BOSH Director

 Depending on the configuration of the prefix in the cloud config networks section.
 The Director should: